 - Right-clicking a label.

-- Selecting Track from this frame to initiate object tracking or auto-segmentation tracking, or select Interpolate to interpolate the selected object instance.
+- Selecting Track from this frame to initiate object tracking, or select Interpolate to interpolate the selected object instance.

 - Click the polygon you want to add a vertex to